zymos/audiobook_tools/audiobook_tools/m4bsplit/README.md

-# AAXtoMP3
+# m4bsplit
-The purpose of this software is to convert AAX files to common MP3, M4A, M4B, flac and ogg formats through a basic bash script frontend to FFMPEG.
+The purpose of this software is to split m4b file's chapters into seperate files of MP3, M4A, M4B, flac and ogg formats through a basic bash script frontend to FFMPEG.
+This script is based on AAXtoMP3 code.

-Audible uses this file format to maintain DRM restrictions on their audio books and if you download your book through your library it will be stored in this format.

-The purpose of this software is **not** to circumvent the DRM restrictions for audio books that **you** do not own in that you do not have them on your **personal** Audible account.
-The purpose of this software is to create a method for you to download and store your books just in case Audible fails for some reason.

 ## Requirements
 * bash 4.3.42 or later tested